All about Filipino volleyball player Alyssa Valdez

 Valdez’s graduation shot

 So she joined the Ateneo de Manila University’s Ateneo Volleyball Lady Blue Eagles team, and the rest is history.
-Not only helping the team win University Athletic Association of the Philippines (UAAP) championship titles in Seasons 76 and 77 (2013-14 and 2014–15 respectively), she also completed her AB Psychology major program and graduated in 2015.
+Not only did she help the team win the University Athletic Association of the Philippines (UAAP) championship titles in Seasons 76 and 77 (2013-14 and 2014–15 respectively), but she also completed her AB Psychology major program and graduated in 2015.

 Later in a 2019 Inquirer article, she commented on what she had learned from her two schools: “UST taught me passion and dedication while Ateneo gave me that heartstrong spirit, but of course both taught me to be a hardworking student.”